pschachte/wybe/WYBE.md

 A resource may have its value scoped to a number of statements and the procedures called by those statements, and so on recursively.
+This creates a scope in which the resource is known, allowing a procedure that is not declared to use a resource to call a procedure that does.
 A scope introducing one or more resources may be specified with a statement of the form: